kosma-hyzoe/miniching/README.md

 ## How to run miniching?

-1. Make sure `python3` is installed.
-The project was developed on Python 3.10.6.
+1. Make sure `python3` is installed, 3.10+
-   Older versions should also work, but were not tested.
-2. Download or clone this repo.
+2. Download or clone this repo
-3. Modify `config.py` as needed.
+3. Optionally, modify `config.py` as needed
-4. Execute `minching/mcng`.
+4. Execute `minching/mcng`

 I recommend adding the repo to your `$PATH` variable.